Hunter 356

 The Hunter 356 is an American sailboat, that was designed by Glenn Henderson and introduced in 2000.

 The design forms a scaled series with the Hunter 306 and the 326.
 The Hunter 356 design was developed into the 2008 Hunter 36-2.

 Production

 The design was built by Hunter Marine in the United States, starting in 2000, with 500 boats completed, but it is now out of production.

 Design

 The Hunter 356 is a recreational keelboat, built predominantly of fiberglass.
-It has a fractional sloop B&R rig, an internally-mounted spade-type rudder, a reverse transom, mast-furling mainsail and a fixed fin keel.
+It has a fractional sloop B&R rig, an internally-mounted spade-type rudder, a reverse transom, a mast-furling mainsail and a fixed fin keel.
 It displaces 13900 lb and carries 4000 lb of ballast.